ReproducibiliTea-org/reproducibiliTea/_journal-clubs/leiden.md

 host-organisation: Open Science Community Leiden
 host-org-url: https://www.universiteitleiden.nl/open-science-community-leiden
 website:
 signup:
 twitter: LeidenTea
-organisers: [Ricarda Proppert]
+organisers: [Ricarda Proppert, Myrthe Vel Tromp]
 contact: leidentea@gmail.com
-address: [Leiden University]
 country: Netherlands
 geolocation: [52.1571485, 4.485209]
 ---
-**About:**
+**About**

-The ReproducibiliTea journal club is a member initiative of the Open Science Community Leiden.
-We'll kick off on Thursday, 21st November, 4-6pm, location tba.
-Our journal club is open to anyone affiliated with Leiden University, no matter the background, discipline, or place in the hierarchy.
+The ReproducibiliTea journal club is a member initiative of the *Open Science Community Leiden (OSCL)*.
+We discuss papers related to open science, replication, and of course reproducibility.
+Our journal club is open to anyone affiliated with Leiden University, no matter their background, discipline, or career status.

-Anyone who's never heard the term "open science" before is particularly welcome!
+Anyone who’s never heard the term *open science* before is particularly welcome!
+No sign-up needed - just **join OSCL Teams channel**.

-**The mission:**
+**Mission**

-* introduce ourselves to methodological issues in the social sciences and beyond, and discuss potential ways forward
+- Discuss methodological issues in the social sciences and beyond, and potential ways forward
-* learn about open science practices and help each other familiar with those
+- Familiarize ourselves with open science tools and methods
-* connect students and researchers from various specializations who are interested in open science
+- Connect engaged students and researchers from various specializations

-**The format:**
+**Format**

+During each session, one member volunteers to host.
+That member will prepare a short introduction to the paper/preprint/blog post and facilitate discussion.
+Do we at all agree with the author's claims?
+How do we integrate the findings into our own research?
+How can we broaden this topic to include all research fields of our members?

-Each session, a presenter will give a short overview of today's paper, and prepare some highlights she/he finds interesting and worth a discussion.
-Everyone is free to contribute as much time, effort, or input as they wish.
+We want to stimulate open, critical conversations, and *encourage* but don't expect participants to read the paper beforehand.
+Of course, everyone is free to contribute as much time, effort, or input as they wish.

-**The rules:**

-1st RULE: You do talk about the journal club.

-2nd RULE: You **DO** talk about the **journal club**.

-3rd RULE: If someone says "Huh?" or goes quiet, please explain what you mean.

-4th RULE: Only discussion, no grading, no judging.

-5th RULE: One person talking at a time, don't interrupt, don't give dismissive looks or comments.

-6th RULE: Many questions, many ideas.
-We're all trying to learn from each other.

-7th RULE: Discussions may go on as long as it has to.
-You are allowed to come late or leave early, because we're aware that people may have other responsibilities.

-8th RULE: If this is your first time at the journal club, you're especially welcome.
+**Practical information**

+Our monthly-ish sessions are currently hosted online, at the Open Science Community MS Teams channel.
+If you're not sure how to find it, or have any questions, shoot us an [**email**](mailto:Leiden.Tea@gmail.com).
+Stay up to date by joining our [**mailing list**](https://gmail.us20.list-manage.com/subscribe?u=a401739a818a4ec097d309263&id=d1c0b4e5f8) and [**twitter**](http://twitter.com/LeidenTea).